 I believe that with all of the new functions of the PLC processor, you would be better served by someone that can do additional computer programming.
-Ladder logic has been taught in our schools for about 20 years or more.
-The basic bit programming in ladder is easily understood.
-Connecting to the manufacturers dedicated software shows the power flow from left to right and shows the logic solved from top to bottom.
+Ladder logic has been taught in our schools for about 20 years.
+The basic bit programming in the ladder is easily understood.
+Connecting to the manufacturer’s dedicated software shows the power flow from left to right and the logic solved from top to bottom.

-Some applications are fine if you are just replacing a few relays, however today’s manufacturing floor must be integrated.
+Some applications are acceptable if you replace a few relays; however, today’s manufacturing floor must be integrated.
 The existing hardware in the plant must also be connected to the PLC system.
-This will allow connection of data logging, email, vision system, motion control, HMI, computer servers, etc.
+This will allow the connection of data logging, email, vision system, motion control, HMI, computer servers, etc.

-Ladder logic and the standardization of PLC’s on the plant floor has long been a topic for discussion and debate.
-The benefits were that anyone can look and understand the PLC logic to troubleshoot the system.
-Today the PLC can do allot more.
-Visually it can indicate /display its own troubleshooting and diagnostics to the engineer, electrician and/or operator in a variety of ways.
+Ladder logic and the standardization of PLCs on the plant floor have long been a topic for discussion and debate.
+The benefits were that anyone could look at and understand the PLC logic to troubleshoot the system.
+Today the PLC can do a lot more.
+Visually it can indicate /display its troubleshooting and diagnostics to the engineer, electrician, and operator in various ways.
+Using HMI (Human Machine Interface), computer screens, indication lights, and email, to name a few, information can be passed for troubleshooting and diagnostics.
 You no longer need the skills on the plant floor all of the time.
-Using HMI (Human Machine Interface), computer screens, indication lights and email, just to name a few, information can be passed for troubleshooting and diagnostics.
-The investment in the program and integration of the system in your plant will pay for itself time and time again.
+Investing in the program and system integration in your plant will pay for itself repeatedly.

 I believe that PLC programmers need more than just this programming language.
-They must have network and high level language skills to be capable of integrating the entire plant floor.
+They must have the network and high-level language skills to integrate the entire plant floor.